Find Trade Colleges

 Cooling and Freezing Equipment Operators and Tenders who work in New Hampshire, Minnesota, or Oregon, make the highest salaries.

-How much do Cooling and Freezing Equipment Operators and Tenders make in each U.S. state?
+Below is a list of the median annual salaries for Cooling and Freezing Equipment Operators and Tenders in different U.S. states.

 State Annual Mean Salary